 Oogie Boogie Bash includes parades, shows, character meet-and-greets, and more, most of which are exclusive to party nights.
 All guests, including adults, can wear costumes, subject to a few safety rules and restrictions.
 And of course trick-or-treating is involved!
 Party tickets include free Photopass downloads.

-(It looks like World of Color: Villainous! that was part of the event in 2019 is officially gone for good.)
+(World of Color: Villainous! that was part of the event in 2019 has been gone for good for several years.)

 I'll talk a bit more in depth about most of these offerings in the tips below so keep reading for more info.